Shaka-Agina/slab-local/README.md

 - ✅ Build and deploy the Docker container
 - ✅ Configure auto-start service for boot
 - ✅ Set up audio permissions and VLC integration

+**🎯 Completely hands-off:** No prompts, no user input required - just run and wait!

 **Requirements:**
 - Raspberry Pi running Raspberry Pi OS **with Desktop Environment**